maxotto/majordomoInstall/README.md

 During installation you will be asked to create `crontab` file.
 Use `crontab.example` as example or use comments in `2-lampMajordomo.sh` script

 Pay attentionon, last line of the script is `sudo /usr/bin/php /var/www/html/cycle.php`.
-We need to run it to create some folders with right rights before WEB subsystem does it itself.
+We need to run it to create some folders with right rights before WEB subsystem does it itself with wrong rigths.

 Then open a browser, go to 127.0.0.1.
 Majordomo setup page should appear.
 Reboot by `sudo reboot` to check main cycle is starting at boot time.
 File `reboot.txt` should appear in home folder.
 Majordomo should be silent about errors in main cycle.